Sutherland Springs church shooting: Military service and violent behavior

 After graduating, Kelley enlisted in the United States Air Force.
-He served in logistics readiness at Holloman Air Force Base in New Mexico from 2009 until 2014.
+He was initially slated to become a fusion analyst, but washed out before graduating intelligence technical school.
+In 2011, he was assigned to logistics readiness at Holloman Air Force Base in New Mexico from 2009 until 2014.
 He married in April 2011.
+By 2012, his work was so slovenly that his chain of command was amassing a paper trail that would justify discharging him for performance reasons.

 In October 2012, he was charged with assaulting his wife and fracturing his toddler stepson's skull.
 In response, Kelley made death threats against the superior officers who charged him, and he was caught sneaking firearms onto Holloman Air Force Base.
 Around that same time, he made threats of self-harm to a coworker.
 He was then admitted to Peak Behavioral Health Services, a mental health facility in Santa Teresa, New Mexico.
 In June 2012, Kelley escaped from Peak Behavioral Health Services but was soon apprehended ten miles away at a bus terminal in El Paso, Texas.
 The facility's director of military affairs later recalled that Kelley had stayed at the facility for several weeks, until he was brought to court-martial.
 While there, he had expressed a desire for "some kind of retribution to his chain of command" and was discovered to have used computers to order "weapons and tactical gear to a P.O. box in San Antonio".

 Kelley and his wife divorced in October 2012.
 In an interview with Inside Edition, his ex-wife said she lived in constant fear of him, as their marriage was filled with abuse.
 He once threatened her at gunpoint over a speeding ticket, and later threatened to kill her and her entire family.

 Kelley was brought before a general court-martial on four charges: assault on his wife, aggravated assault on his stepson, two charges of pointing a loaded gun at his wife, and two counts of threatening his wife with an unloaded gun.
 In November 2012, Kelley pleaded guilty to two counts of Article 128 UCMJ, for the assault of his wife and stepson.
 In return, the weapons charges were dropped.
 He was sentenced to 12 months of confinement and a reduction in rank to airman basic.
 He appealed to the U.S. Court of Appeals for the Armed Forces, but was unsuccessful.
 In 2014, he was dismissed from the Air Force with a bad conduct discharge.